-All members are invited to attend our annual meeting on Wednesday, April 17th at the Manvel Community Center.
-The meeting will start at 7:00 PM and there will be coffee, donuts and door prizes.
+All members are invited to attend our annual meeting on Wednesday, April 21 in the Manvel Community Center at 7:00pm.
+Agassiz Water is asking our members to help implement safety precautions to try to minimize the risk of COVID-19 transmission.
 If you are unable to attend it is important that you return the enclosed proxy by mail before the date of the meeting.
 Special prizes will be drawn from the proxies that are returned.
-(If there is a flood, the meeting will be held on May 15th at the same place and time.)

-Membership Fees: The membership fees for a ¾” service is $1,000.00.
+Membership Fees: The membership fee for a standard residential service is $1,000.00.
 Larger services will be priced accordingly.
-These fees will likely increase this year due to the high cost of brass.

-Billing Due Date: All water bills shall be delinquent after the 10th day of the month.
-All bills not paid by the 10th are subject to a ten percent (10%) penalty on the current amount due.
+Billing Due Date: All water bills shall be delinquent 30 days after the 10th day of the month.
+All bills not paid within 30 days of the 10th are subject to a ten percent (10%) penalty on the past due amount.
 When the 10th of the month falls on a weekend or holiday, payment must be received in the office by no later than 9:00 AM on the first working day after the 10th.